VictoriaMetrics/prometheus-benchmark/README.md

 The helm chart deploys three pods:
 * nodeexporter + nginx (2 containers in one pod), where nodeexporter used as a metrics source and nginx as cache-server to reduce pressure on nodeexporter;
-* vmagent to scrape nodeexporter metrics and forward via remote-write to configured destination;
+* vmagent to scrape nodeexporter metrics and forward via remote-write to configured destinations;
 * vmalert + alertmanager (2 containers in one pod), where vmalert executes [alerting rules](files/alerts.yaml) and sends notifications to alertmanager.
 Alertmanager is configured to blackhole received notifications. vmalert + alertmanager pod is optional and used for generating the